- You should only focus on doing the essential things in life and drop the rest

 It is only once you admit you made a mistake committing that you can uncommit, or solve the problem you weren’t solving.
 The habit of doing something because you have always done it is the status quo bias.
 The way to avoid it is to apply zero-based budgeting.

 Most of the time, budgets are based on the previous year.
 With zero-based budgeting, you start the budget from scratch.
 Everything must be justified.
-That enables to break habits inherited from the past, habits that no one ever questioned.
+That enables you to break habits inherited from the past, habits that no one ever questioned.

 You can do this with everything, from budget to relationships, to activities.